SSWConsulting/SSW.Rules.Content/rules/rule/rule.md

 #### This is a heading 4
 ##### This is a heading 5
 ###### This is a heading 6 and below is a blockquote
 > Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Integer posuere erat a ante.
+Integer posuere erat a ante..
 >                                   - Someone famous in Source Title

 #### Unordered List